Random tensor networks with nontrivial links: Link states with unbounded spectral variation

 for any $0 < \eps < 1$.
 Variations on this definition are possible.
 For instance, one can choose a different distance measure, which will yield different entropies.
 However, for the usual choices, the differences go to zero as $\eps$ goes to zero, so the particular choice is often immaterial.
 For instance, consider the \emph{trace distance} between $\rho, \sigma \in \Pleq(\HH)$, which is defined by

 where the last term, which is absent in usual definitions of the trace distance, accounts for subnormalized states.
 It is easy to see that $T(\rho,\sigma) \leq \norm{\rho - \sigma}_1 \leq 2T(\rho,\sigma)$.
-The Fuchs-van de Graaff inequalities relate the trace distance and purified distance:
+The Fuchs-van de Graaff inequalities (see Lemma 3.17 in \cite{tomamichel2015quantum}) relate the trace distance and purified distance:

 for $\rho, \sigma \in \Pleq(\HH)$.

 There are also conditional versions of the R\'enyi entropies.
 Consider a bipartite quantum state $\rho_{AB} \in \Peq(AB)$.
 For the von Neumann entropy, the conditional entropy can simply be defined as an entropy difference, namely~$H(A\vert B)_\rho = H(AB)_\rho - H(B)_\rho$.
 However, it turns out that this is not a good definition in the R\'enyi case.
 There are various ways to define a R\'enyi conditional entropy $H_k(A \vert B)$; we use a version based on the so-called sandwiched R\'enyi relative entropy.
 For $k=2$, this gives a \emph{quantum conditional collision entropy}, which will be useful for defining minimal cuts and which is defined as follows.
 For $\rho_{AB} \in \Pleq(AB)$, let